What to Do to Stop Nipple Pain When Pumping

 • Using a printable ruler (I have a free printable ruler you can download here.
 If you want an inexpensive ruler you can keep handy, I like this reusable circle ruler.

-After you measure your nipples, then you generally add 0-2 mm to that number to get the flange size if you are using any type of standard pump.
-(So if both nipples measure 18 mm you want a flange that is 18-20 mm.
-If that is too big, then try a size down from what you measured.
-So in this example try a 17 mm.)
-There are some exceptions to this, such as the wearable Willow pump that uses constant suction.
+After you measure your nipples, then you generally add 0 plus or minus 1 mm to that number to get the flange size.
+(So, if both nipples measure 18 mm you want a flange that is 17, 18, or 19 mm.)
 This measurement is just the starting point.
-You may find the most comfortable fit and milk output with a flange the same diameter as your nipples or you may need the +2 mm size for the most comfortable fit.
+There are always exceptions to this general guideline as everyone’s tissue will respond differently when suction is applied.
 Nipples vary in shape and elasticity so you may need some tweaks after you find your measurement.
 Many clients I work with need sizes that are not available through the pump manufacturer.
 If you need a smaller size, Maymom makes silicone inserts starting at 10 mm that are compatible with many pump flanges.
 They also make hard plastic flanges available in sizes starting from 10 mm up to 36 mm.
+Maymom also now offers different shaped flanges such as the crater shape or pano shape, which may work better for your particular breast anatomy.

 If you have the correct flange size and are still experiencing discomfort then you might want to try a silicone flange or insert.
 Pumpin Pal has unique sizing and design as well as silicone flanges that can help if you have elastic nipples.
 LacTeck BabyMotion flange is another silicone flange but it has the distinctive feature of providing nipple compression along with suction during pumping.